-Submitted to: SSMU Legislative Council Document no.: LEG-PUB-MOT-2020-02-13-002 Moved by: Adam Gwiazda-Amsel Vice-President (External Affairs) Current Status: FOR APPROVAL APPROVED POSTPONED Seconded by: Noah Merali Services Representative to SSMU COMMITTED NOT APPROVED lssue large portion of the stu dent population nove comes hous nust discuss affordable housing.
-A moves away from home to pursue sing costs.
-McGill students pay more n Quebec.
-Background Rationale l and equipped with a capaci and Executive are able pursue affordable hous exploitative landlords. avenues to combat una construction projects It is important to note t active work of a commi- housing units will not b ity-building mech to educate stude sing construction This way, the cor affordability, rath that moving towa ttee.
-The estimate sufficient to all an seeks to estab tment of the SSMU must be nanism, such that the Committee ents about their housing rights, s, and mobilize students against mmittee can focus on a variety of her than focusing simply on ard affordable housing requires the ted 25-year supply of affordable leviate the pressures of the open olish practices for education and ruction projects.
+Submitted to: SSMU Legislative Council Document no.: LEG-PUB-MOT-2020-02-13-002 Moved by: Adam Gwiazda-Amsel Vice-President (External Affairs) Current Status: ✓ FOR APPROVAL □ APPROVED □ POSTPONED Seconded by: Noah Merali Services Representative to SSMU ☐ COMMITTED ☐ NOT APPROVED Issue In discussing access to education, we must discuss affordable housing.
+A large portion of the student population moves away from home to pursue studies, and with this move comes housing costs.
+McGill students pay more in median rent than any other student in Quebec.
+Background Rationale equipped with a capace and Executive are able pursue affordable hou exploitative landlords avenues to combat un construction projects.
+It is important to note active work of a commousing units will not housing market.
+The p The Affordable Student Housing commitment of the SSMU must be equipped with a capacity-building mechanism, such that the Committee and Executive are able to educate students about their housing rights, pursue affordable housing constructions, and mobilize students against exploitative landlords.
+This way, the committee can focus on a variety of avenues to combat unaffordability, rather than focusing simply on construction projects It is important to note that moving toward affordable housing requires the active work of a committee.
+The estimated 25-year supply of affordable housing units will not be sufficient to alleviate the pressures of the open housing market.
+The plan seeks to establish practices for education and resource provision, as well as the construction projects.